dvingerh/PyInstaLive/README.md

 ## Notes
 - Python 2 cannot save most unicode characters in comments such as emojis if it's not built from source using the `--enable-unicode=ucs4` flag.
 Read more about this [here](https://emoji-unicode.readthedocs.io/en/latest/python2.html).
-This should probably not affect pre-installed Python 2 installations on Linux systems.
+This should probably not affect pre-installed Python 2 installations on Linux-based systems such as Ubuntu or Debian.

 - The `username` and `password` arguments are not required when you have specified these in the configuration file.